elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 First, we'll apply whatever assigns have come in from the parent LiveView, then we'll add a key of `:games_with_average_ratings` to assigns, pointing to a value of our query results.

-Now that we have our query results available in state, let's add another reducer that will operate on these query results by rendering them into the chart.
+Now that we have our query results available in state, we're ready to use them to build our chart.

+### Building The Bar Chart
+There are three stages to building a Contex chart:

+* Initializing the dataset
+* Initializing the chart
+* Rendering the chart to SVG

+We'll add a reducer to our `update/2` pipeline that updates socket state for each step in this process.

+#### Initializing the `DataSet`
+The first step of building a Contex chart is to initialize the data set with the `Contex.DataSet` module.
+[The `DataSet` module](https://hexdocs.pm/contex/Contex.Dataset.html) wraps your dataset for plotting charts.
+It provides a set of convenience functions that subsequent chart plotting modules will leverage to operate on and chart your data. `Dataset` handles several different data structures by marshalling them into a consistent form for consumption by the chart plotting functions.
+The data structures it can handle are: a list of maps, list of lists or a list of tuples.
+Recall that we ensured that our query for games with average ratings returns a list of tuples.

+We'll begin by implementing a new reducer function, `assign_dataset/1`.
+This reducer will initialize a new `DataSet` with the query results, our list of game and average rating tuples, from socket assigns.
+Then, it will add the dataset to socket state:

 ```elixir
 # lib/game_store_web/live/game_ratings_live.ex